top of page

 IMG_2430.png

-The method of growing mycelium objects was tested through a workshop during a Winter 23 course: Mold(ing)
+The method of growing mycelium objects was tested through a series of workshops in traditional mycelium molding, comparative survey and mycelium composite prototyping.

 bottom of page